 Art and Design

-Art, design and technology are skills you will learn in school where you can use your imaginative and creative talents.
+Art and design and technology are skills you will learn in school where you can use your imaginative and creative talents.
 You will talk about and explain your ideas and methods as well as your likes and dislikes (preferences).

 Design and technology threads through lots of others things we learn about like the foods you make and eat, the techniques you use when making things (cutting, folding), how circuits work and how these link to using computers and the other technologies around you.
 This includes the tools you select to use and why, testing your ideas and designs and then adapting them.